AnaBondiguel/babyessentials/README.md

 6. A payment has to have an order (users can't pay without an order), and an order has to have a payment (users can't order items without payment).
 The relationships are associated through ‘payment_id’ on the payments table.

+7. Every listing has to have one active storage attachment (e.g. if users didn't attach an image, they will get a default image for their listing), but active storage attachment must have one or many listings.
+The relationships are associated through ‘attachment_id’ on the active storage attachments table.

+8. Every listing has none or only one action text rich text (e.g. users don't need to write the description of their item), but action text rich text must have one or many listings.
+The relationships are associated through ‘rich_text_id’ on the action text rich texts table.

+9. One active storage attachment has to have one active storage blob, but one active storage blob must have one or many active storage attachments.
+The relationships are associated through ‘blob_id’ on the active storage blobs table.

+10. One active variant record has to have one active storage blob, but one active storage blob must have one or many active storage variant records.
+The relationships are associated through ‘blob_id’ on the active storage bolbs table.

 # R18.
 Discuss the database relations to be implemented in your application
 Entities and attributes
-1. Listings: title, description, condition, price, sold, user_id, category_id
+1. Listings: title, description, condition, price, sold, user_id, category_id, listing_id
-2. Users: email, username, password
+2. Users: email, username, password, user_id
-3. Orders: listing_id, buyer_id, seller_id
+3. Orders: listing_id, buyer_id, seller_id, order_id
-4. Categories: name
+4. Categories: name, category_id
-5. Facebook: username
+5. Facebook: username, facebook_id
-6. Payments: title, price
+6. Payments: title, price, payment_id
+7. Active_Storage_Attachments: name, record_type, record_id, blobs_id, create_at, attachment_id
+8. Action_Text_Rich_Texts: name, text, record_type, record_id, create_at, update_at, rich_text_id
+9. Active_Storage_Blobs: key, filename, content_type, metadata, service_name, bytez_size, checksum, created_at, blob_id
+10. Active_Storage_Variant_Records: blob_id, variation_digest, variant_record_id

 The relationship between users and orders
 •	A user has none or many orders